List of awards and nominations received by Daft Punk: DJ Magazine's Top 100 DJs

 DJ Magazine's top 100 DJs list is an annual poll which fans ranks their favourite DJs based on their previous years work.
-Daft Punk has been in the top 40 on 5 different occasions.
+Daft Punk has been in the top 40 on 5 occasions.

 GAFFA Awards

 Denmark GAFFA Awards

 Delivered since 1991, the GAFFA Awards are a Danish award that rewards popular music by the magazine of the same name.